FIND THE BEST ITINERARY FOR 5 DAYS IN SWITZERLAND

 Click here to read my full post on the best hotels in Lucerne.

-DAY 3 OF SWITZERLAND ITINERARY 5 DAYS – INTERLAKEN REGION
+DAY 2 IN SWITZERLAND – INTERLAKEN REGION

 DISTANCE – LUCERNE – INTERLAKEN: 70 km (43 miles)